2024 House Sitting Statistics – House Sitting Data Trend + Insights Into House Sitting

 We asked house sitters if they sit part-time, full-time, or only on vacation.

-Majority of house sitters, 43 % house-sit part-time
+The majority of house sitters, 43 % house-sit part-time

-Around 23% of house sitters, sit full-time.
+Around 23% of house sitters sit full-time.

 44% of House Sitters Find House Sits on House Sitting Sites

-One person still used traditional marketing, such as flyers and mailings.
+3% still used traditional marketing, such as flyers and mailings.

 46% of House Sitters House Sit Abroad